dewdrops77/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is my first project on Functions, nested loops
+This is my Readme on C program